 - The Committee shall consist of the Chairman, Vice-Chairman, Secretary.
 Treasurer, two junior members and six other members.

 14. MANAGEMENT POWERS

 The Management Committee shall have the power to deal with any business not legislated for in this Constitution.

 The Management Committee shall be empowered to make any rule considered necessary for the running of the club provided that:

-a.
-All members to whom such a rule shall apply will receive two weeks written notice of the rule or any change before it can apply to them.
+- All members to whom such a rule shall apply will receive two weeks written notice of the rule or any change before it can apply to them.

-b.
-Every such rule shall cease to have effect from the end of the first General Meeting following the introduction of that rule, unless it is ratified by a straightforward vote in its favour by members present entitled to vote.
+- Every such rule shall cease to have effect from the end of the first General Meeting following the introduction of that rule, unless it is ratified by a straightforward vote in its favour by members present entitled to vote.

 Amendments to the constitution shall only be made at an extraordinary meeting by the consent of two thirds of the members present entitled to vote, and provided that over 20% of such members are present.
 Any such proposed amendment shall be made known the following way:

-a.
-Six weeks notice of any proposed amendment in writing together with the names of the proposer and the seconder shall be given to the Secretary.
+- Six weeks notice of any proposed amendment in writing together with the names of the proposer and the seconder shall be given to the Secretary.

-b.
-The Secretary shall give two weeks written notice as above to all members with voting rights.
+- The Secretary shall give two weeks written notice as above to all members with voting rights.